Ralph Waldo Emerson said “Give me wine to wash me clean of the weather-stains of cares.”

 The restaurant's gloriously curated wine menu comes with sommeliers and friendly bartenders who will steer you in the right direction if you’re a novice.
 Every weekday, a half-price “bubble hour” runs from 4-6 p.m.
 The restaurant is known for Wine and Women Wednesdays, where a flight of three wines comes paired with a bite-sized appetizer from the restaurant’s impressive kitchen.

-A favorite of Fort Worth wine lovers, Kent & Co has 300 wines in stock, including three bespoke reds and a custom cabernet sauvignon.
+A favorite of Fort Worth wine lovers, The Magnolia (formerly known as Kent & Co) has 300 wines in stock, including three bespoke reds and a custom cabernet sauvignon.
 So the chances of you finding a wine you like are pretty good.
 You can also get a nice selection of beer here, if someone in your party doesn’t prefer wine.
 All wines are sold at market price, meaning what you would buy them for at the store. #savings

 Since 2008, the family-owned wine bar has offered Cowtown a simple and friendly introduction to really great wine.
 You can stick with your favorite California chardonnays, sample sauvignon blanc from three continents, play with rosé or find your home on the Rhone.